beanjs/beanjs-offical/content/beanio/inner/global.md

 // prints 'Hello World' after 1 second
 ```

-If you want to stop the function from being called, pass the number that
+If you want to stop the function from being called, pass the number that was
-was returned by `setTimeout` into the `clearInterval` function.
+returned by `setTimeout` into the `clearTimeout` function.

 > **Note:** If `setDeepSleep(true)` has been called and the interval is greater than 5 seconds, Espruino may execute the interval up to 1 second late.
 This is because Espruino can only wake from deep sleep every second - and waking early would cause Espruino to waste power while it waited for the correct time.

 ### setWatch(function,pin,options)

-::i-chinese{sha="7928d91e4218433ebc703b7198965e848052ff2e185afce038f5444a95ef1bc4"}
+::i-chinese{sha="b707c33beb4e87b60515827f9745114be0db1864260b398efc39eb148bee69f1"}
 ::
 Call the function specified when the pin changes.
-Watches set with `setWatch` can be removed using `clearWatch`.
+Watches set with `setWatch`
+can be removed using `clearWatch`.

-If the `options` parameter is an object, it can contain the following information (all optional):
+If the `options` parameter is an object, it can contain the following
+information (all optional):

 ```javascript
 var option = {